Perumthachan: Legend of Temple Pond

 Perumthachan was once assigned to construct a temple pond.
 But it so happened that a dispute arose among three Karakkars (local residents) of the place as to the shape of the pond to be constructed.
 One group wanted a rectangular pond, another a square pond and the third, a circular shape.
 Perumthachan agreed to construct a pond which would satisfy all the three conflicting demands.
 When the pond was constructed, the Karakkars from each of the sides were immensely pleased to see their desired shape for the pond.
 It was so because the original shape of the pond was none of these three but a highly irregular shape, which could create an illusion and fool the onlooker from each side.

 The Shiva temple at Uliyannoor and the Valluvanad temples that still exist in Kerala are attributed to Perumthachan.

 Panniyur Sri Varahamurthy Temple, situated in Palakkad district, Kerala preserve the chisel and measuring rod (muzhakkol) used by perumthachan.

-Influence on art and culture

-The story of Perumthachan has been a source of artistic expression for various people.
-It has been the basis for a great Malayalam dramatic monologue poem of the same name by G. Sankara Kurup.
-The legend of Perumthachan was also depicted in the 1991 Malayalam film Perumthachan masterfully performed by the acclaimed actor Thilakan.
-The movie script was written by M. T. Vasudevan Nair and directed by Ajayan and has won many prestigious accolades for its brilliant cinematography and direction.